gnliu/spammer-isr/README.md

 # spammer-isr

-Online Review Spammers Detection: An Implementation with Amazon Dataset

-Code and data for paper under review at Information Systems Research (ISR-2022-047): "Are Neighbors Alike?
-A Semi-supervised Probabilistic Ensemble for Online Review Spammers Detection.”
+Code and data for the accepted paper at Information Systems Research (ISR-2022-047): "Are Neighbors Alike?
+A Semisupervised Probabilistic Collaborative Learning Model for Online Review Spammers Detection”

 Repo Structure
 1. Data/ contains the Amazon data set used in the paper: